luigiquiros/inventa/README.md

     `metadata`: GNPS format ([https://docs.google.com/spreadsheets/d/1pSrqOdmMVBhVGpxIZeglToxihymTuaR4_sqTbLBlgOA/edit#gid=0](https://docs.google.com/spreadsheets/d/1pSrqOdmMVBhVGpxIZeglToxihymTuaR4_sqTbLBlgOA/edit#gid=0)).

 While creating the 'metadata' there some MANDATORY headers:

 - `ATTRIBUTE_Species` : The species should be cleaned to uptoday recognized names, you can use the Open Tree of Life to do so (https://opentree.readthedocs.io/en/latest/readme.html).
 - `ATTRIBUTE_Organe`  : This column correpond to the part of the plant or organism.
-- the `ATTRIBUTE_Sppart` is generated in the notebook from the ATTRIBUTE_Species and ATTRIBUTE_organe colums, if you already have this column in your metadata be sure the header match properly and ignore the line in the data preparation section.
+- `ATTRIBUTE_Sppart` is generated in the notebook from the ATTRIBUTE_Species and ATTRIBUTE_organe colums, if you already have this column in your metadata be sure the header match properly and ignore the line in the data preparation section.

 #### Feature quantitative table: